Data Type and Type Casting

 byte --> short --> int --> long --> float --> double

-So, it is called Up-Casting.
-Even so float occupies 4 bytes of memory size and long occupies 8 bytes of memory size, but long are automatically cast to float.
+float takes up 4 bytes of memory size and long takes up 8 bytes of memory size, but Up-Casting takes place from long to float direction.

 float x = 10L;//JVM convert 10 of long type to 10 of float type automatically.

 Up-Casting in arithmetic operations